OCHA-DAP/hdx-scraper-whosonfirst/README.md

 [![Build Status](https://github.com/OCHA-DAP/hdx-scraper-whosonfirst/actions/workflows/run-python-tests.yaml/badge.svg)](https://github.com/OCHA-DAP/hdx-scraper-whosonfirst/actions/workflows/run-python-tests.yaml)
 [![Coverage Status](https://coveralls.io/repos/github/OCHA-DAP/hdx-scraper-whosonfirst/badge.svg?branch=main&ts=1)](https://coveralls.io/github/OCHA-DAP/hdx-scraper-whosonfirst?branch=main)

 This script connects to the [Who's On First site](https://geocode.earth/data/whosonfirst) and extracts data links and metadata creating one dataset per country in HDX.
-It makes one read from the data inventory and around 200 read/writes (API calls) to HDX in a one hour period.
+It makes one read from the data inventory and around 200 read/writes (API calls) to HDX in a one-hour period.
 It creates one temporary file and is run every month.

 ### Usage

     python run.py

-For the script to run, you will need to have a file called .hdx_configuration.yaml in your home directory containing your HDX key eg.
+For the script to run, you will need to have a file called .hdx_configuration.yaml in your home directory containing your HDX key e.g.

     hdx_key: "XXXXXXXX-XXXX-XXXX-XXXX-XXXXXXXXXXXX"
     hdx_read_only: false